QuantStats/StockMarketScrape/README.md

 * ROE: return on equity in percentage.
 * NTA: net tangible assets in MYR.
 * Vol: average volume in a year in unit stocks.
-* Cap: company market capitalization in MYR, the post-text m and b represet million and billion respectively.
+* Cap: company market capitalization in MYR, the post-text _m_ and _b_ represent million and billion respectively.

 \* Note that the abbreviation MYR is Malaysian Ringgt.
 A cent in the context above is a unit of MYR divided by 100.